XinyueYu16/COVID-19_UCD_Challenge/README.md

 **LDA Topic Modeling**: We leverage [LDA topic modeling](http://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf) technique to summarise the news articles we scraped.
 We clustered news articles in to [8 topics](https://github.com/xxz-jessica/COVID-19_UCD_Challenge/blob/master/Topic_Modeling/LDA_fox_cnn_colab_topics.xlsx), including economical impact and political actions.
 Through this way, we can better understand how news articles responsed to COVID-19.
 The advantage of using news texts for topic modeling instead of tweets is that tweets are short, informal, and highly sentimental, which are hard to process for topic models, while news texts would capture the important events under COVID-19 in a formal and neutral way.

+### Limitation

-**Limitation**: Besides the IBM's service limitation above, since evaluating a text tone is not a objective thing, the sentiment analysis we conducted is impacted by our subjectivity and the accuracy of IBM Tone Analyzer.
+Besides the IBM's service limitation above, since evaluating a text tone is not a objective thing, the sentiment analysis we conducted is impacted by our subjectivity and the accuracy of IBM Tone Analyzer.

 ## Analysis